Allegheny-Computer-Science-600610-25-26/site-template/CONTRIBUTING.md

 ### Average work (C- to C+)

-Average projects often fulfill the requirements above, but stop at having completed the technical distinctions the projects asks for in its specifications.
+Average projects often fulfill the requirements above, but stop at having completed the technical distinctions the project asks for in its specifications.

 ### Below-average work (D to D+)